miaaaalu/data-pipeline-for-order-processing-system/Project_part5_v3/readme.md

 High levels in this solution are as follows:

-* Create target Lambda functions after databrew project and Glue Job script completion.
+* Create target `Lambda functions` after `databrew` project and `Glue Job` script completion.
-* Schedule AWS Lambda functions using EventBridge, which periodically trigger databrew and Glue Job.
+* Schedule AWS Lambda functions using `EventBridge`, which periodically trigger Lambda.

 ### Step 1 Create Lambda function